MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-monitor-overview.md

 - Each VMM job is independent, and doesn't depend on the status of another job.
 For example, if you're running jobs to add multiple host servers, the  failure to add one host does not affect the remaining jobs.
 When a job completes, an audit record is saved that lists the changes that the job made to the VMM object.
 You can view the audit record in **Jobs** > **Details** > **Change Tracking**.
 - Jobs are started automatically when you perform tasks in the VMM console, or using PowerShell.
 You can cancel some running jobs, but others, including adding hosts, and system jobs, can't be cancelled after they've started running.
-- You can generally restart failed jobs. note that:
+- You can generally restart failed jobs, but note that:
     - If multiple jobs place a VM into a failed state, only the most recent job can be restarted.
     - For jobs that run for a long time, such as virtual machine migration, intermediate results are stored periodically while the job is running, and the Restart action attempts to resume the job from the last known state.
 All other jobs start from the beginning.